1.1 Access, Distribution and Review of Child Welfare Policies

 4. Maintaining a transparent, collaborative and consensus-based policy development process through the engagement of subject matter experts, internal and external stakeholders, focus groups, workgroups, the Policy Advisory Committee (PAC), and policy surveys.

-7. Partnering with Training and Professional Development to support updates to the training curriculum or other training materials/tools.
+7. Partnering with Training and Professional Development unit to support updates to the training curriculum or other training materials/tools.

 8. Partnering with Georgia SHINES to support system enhancements.